 Consider how much more you will pay for accident forgiveness.
 Long story short, don’t pay for accident forgiveness if its cost is more than the cost of an accident.
 For example, if accident forgiveness isn’t free with your car insurance company, you’ll need to calculate its cost.
 For example, if you pay $158 extra every year to ensure you have accident forgiveness, and you do not have an accident after seven years, you’ve paid $1,106 for coverage you didn’t need.

 However, as we’ve seen, your rates could increase by more than $500 a year after a first accident.
 Making it easily worth the added cost of accident forgiveness.
 Bear in mind that if an accident is deemed “on purpose,” often the case in an accident caused by a driver who is under the influence, your accident forgiveness may be voided.

 Of course, you may never find yourself in an at-fault accident.
 The added cost of accident forgiveness is a wasted premium increase.
-While you may not recover the loss of the added cost, you might consider the worth of peace of mind.
+While you may not recover the added cost’s loss, you might consider the worth of peace of mind.

-Accident forgiveness offers the most benefit to drivers who are generally good drivers but for whatever reason have an increased likelihood to be involved in a collision.
-It’s also important to remember that most insurance companies will raise your rates after an accident even if you are not found to be at fault.
+Accident forgiveness offers the most benefit to drivers who are generally good drivers but, for whatever reason, have an increased likelihood to be involved in a collision.
+It’s also important to remember that most insurers will raise your rates after an accident, even if you are not found to be at fault.

 On the other hand, if you use your car sparingly and don’t engage in higher-risk driving behaviors, the added cost of accident forgiveness may not be worth the investment.

 Interested in comparing car insurance rates from companies that offer accident forgiveness?
-Check out Insurify today for auto insurance quotes comparison from top-ranked regional and national insurance companies.
+Check out Insurify today for auto insurance quotes comparison from top-ranked regional and national insurers.
 Unlock insurance discounts and score some savings today!